TDarkShadow/iheartnewvegas/main.md

 > ℹ️ For detailed instructions on how the **Weapon Wheel** feature works, [**see here**](https://www.nexusmods.com/newvegas/mods/67460).

 [**JAM - Just Assorted Mods Custom INI**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/JAM%20-%20Just%20Assorted%20Mods%20Custom%20INI%20(Jan%206th).7z)
-Disables Visual Objectives and Hold Breath.
+Custom configuration that disables Visual Objectives and Hold Breath.
 Sets 1st Person Mode crosshair to dynamic and 1st Sighting Mode to none.
 Sets Bullet Time to use VATS sounds, and use the V hotkey.

 [**JAM Animation Replacers**](https://www.nexusmods.com/newvegas/mods/74839)
 Improves animation transitions when going from idle to sprint, plus allows the player to reload their weapons when sprinting.